Training Outcomes Within Your Budget!

 Table of Contents

-1) What is a TRUNCATE Command
+1) What is the DELETE Command?

-2. What is a DELETE Command?
+2) What is the TRUNCATE Command?

 3) Differences Between TRUNCATE and DELETE